 THE PROJECTION BOOTH

-Something unbelievable happened, during the construction phase the space for the projection booth was totally forgotten from the blueprints.
-So, it had to be put in place at the last minute by building an extension protruding outside the building, which is easily visible to the public.
+Popular legend had it that something unbelievable happened, during the construction phase: the space for the projection booth was totally forgotten from the blueprints.
+So the story went, it had to be put in place at the last minute by building an extension protruding outside the building, which is easily visible to the public.
 Actually, this explanation is not correct.
 The blue prints did show already the projection booth protruding outside the building in order to have more seats at the Balcony.
-As a matter of coincidence the Rex theatre in the town of Berkhamsted ( Hertfordshire - UK ) is also design with a protruding projection booth.
+As a matter of coincidence the Rex theatre in the town of Berkhamsted ( Hertfordshire - UK ) is also designed with a protruding projection booth.

 So back to our Rex.

-Since its opening in December 1932, the projection booth was equipped with 3 Simplex projectors, 1 Hortson for 16mm films and 1 Benograph.
+Since its opening in December 1932, the projection booth was equipped with 3 Simplex projectors, 1 Hortson for 16mm films and 1 Brenograph.
 The first projectionist was Marcel Cerf (1911-2010) who was a photographer, a reporter as well as a Paris historian.
-The distance between the projectors and the screen is 47m (42m for the Grand Large) with a stiff angle of 28 degrees and to counter react the resulting Keystone distortion, the windows of the projectors were tailor made in order to have a perfect screen rectangular shaped.
+The distance between the projectors and the screen is 47m (42m for the Grand Large) with a stiff downward angle of 28 degrees.
+To counteract the resulting Keystone distortion, the windows of the projectors were tailor made in order to have a perfect screen rectangular shaped.
 For the launch of CinemaScope mid 1953 (for demonstration purposes), the original Simplex projectors were replaced by 3 Simplex XL and Simplex Sound equipment with LPC Magnetic Heads.
 The lamp houses are from Excelite and installed by Brockliss.

 |Claude Dorange, Chief Projectionist at the Rex from '51 to '83 and the Prevost 35/70mm projectors in 1965.|